Skip to main content

 The remaining fields enable you to provide more details about timing, or (in the case of Outcomes) enable you to record data about the results of this Planting at the end of the season.

-Last Harvest Date (optional): If you have a Planting that you expect to save seeds from and has some time between the final harvest and seed collection time, you can add the date you expect to stop harvesting here.
+Last Harvest Date (optional): If you have a Planting that you expect to save seeds from and requires some time between the final harvest and seed collection time, you can add the date you expect to stop harvesting here.
 You can update this to the actual date you finished harvesting the Planting when you complete that task.
 Otherwise, the Pull Date is assumed to be the End Harvest Date.

 Absolutely!
 In fact, it's better to guess a date than to leave it empty.
 That's because when you supply a date, GGC will auto-generate a task that will become due on that date.
 That becomes a kind of "reminder" so that when the task becomes due, you can change your guesstimate to the actual date.